 Library Policy Navigation

-Adult Programs Art Loan Policy Board By-Laws Childrens Programs Circulation Collection Development Displays and Handouts Diversity Plan Finance and Investment Information Services Interlibrary Loan Internet Acceptable Use Long Range Plan Meeting Rooms Outreach Services Personnel Property Use Public Records Purchasing Policy Technology Plan Unattended Children/Disruptive Patron
+Adult Programs Board By-Laws Childrens Programs Circulation Collection Development Displays and Handouts Diversity Plan Finance and Investment Information Services Interlibrary Loan Internet Acceptable Use Long Range Plan Meeting Rooms Outreach Services Personnel Property Use Public Records Purchasing Policy Technology Plan Unattended Children/Disruptive Patron

-- This policy manual contains the current personnel policy of the Jackson County Public Library and supercedes any prior handbook or manual.
+- This policy manual contains the current personnel policy of the Jackson County Public Library and supersedes any prior handbook or manual.
 In the case of a policy issue not covered by this manual or question of interpretation, the Library Director shall make a working determination and recommend a policy update or change to the Board of Trustees.

 - Policy may be reviewed or changed by the Board of Trustees at any time.
 Revised policy pages will be supplied to all current staff and board members and shall be clearly labeled as to manual pages being replaced.